 Generating Static Copy of WordPress

-WP2Static is developed by Leonstafford and is not available in the WordPress plugin directory.
-So you need to download it from GitHub or WP2Static website.
+WP2Static was developed by Leonstafford and is not available in the WordPress plugin directory.
+So you need to download it from GitHub or the WP2Static website.
+You can mail us for the zip file as well.

 Deploying the Static version to production or live server

-Now we have a static copy of your website which can be found at “/var/www/html”.
-Static HTML can be found in the wp-content/upload folder.
+Now we have a static copy of your website which can be found which will be download as a zip file.

-Now connect to your live server, I’m using DigitalOcean droplet so I use Filezilla to SSH/connect to it and upload all the contents of “wp2static-processed-site” on it.
+Now connect to your live server, I’m using DigitalOcean droplet so I use Filezilla to SSH/connect to it and upload all the contents of zip file on it.

 No further steps, our website is live and ready to be served.